unoplatform/uno.extensions/doc/Overview/Mvux/Overview.md

 - Feeds include various dimensions such as loading, if there's data or if an error occurred.
 - Feeds borrow from Option concept in functional programming where no data is a valid state for the feed.
 - MVUX combines the unidirectional flow of data, and immutability of MVU, with the data binding capabilities of MVVM.

+## Learning MVUX by Creating your own

+To create a new project using MVUX on Uno Platform see [How to set up an MVUX project](https://github.com/unoplatform/uno.extensions/blob/main/doc/Overview/Mvux/Tutorials/HowTo-MvuxProject.md).

+Then you can use the example above as a reference to create your own solution.

+As summarized below.

+### In the Model

+- Create you own Models
+- MVUX recommends using plain POCO (Plain Old CLR Object) record types for the models in your app as they're immutable.
+- The MVUX analyzers generate a bindable proxy for each of the models in your app (those with Model suffix and mark with the partial modifier).
+- For every public feed property (returning IFeed<T> or IListFeed<T>) found in the model, a corresponding property is generated on the bindable proxy.

+### In the View

+- Create your views and add the data binds
+- Create and customize your FeedView as you can see in [The FeedView control](https://github.com/unoplatform/uno.extensions/blob/main/doc/Overview/Mvux/FeedView.md)
+- Or you can use [States](https://github.com/unoplatform/uno.extensions/blob/main/doc/Overview/Mvux/States.md)

+### Update

+- Add your updates in the Model and in the views

+### eXtended

+- As the MVUX already generated the bindable proxies.
+- You just need to add an Bindable instance of the `YourModel`, the `DataContext` and it is done.